Links to Quick Setup Guides:

 Azure Maps is used for location-based services.
 When you enter an emergency address by using the Microsoft Teams admin center, Teams checks Azure Maps for the address:

 If a match is found, the geo codes are automatically included.

 If a match isn't found, you will have the opportunity to manually create an emergency address.
 You can use the PIN drop feature to do this.

 Important Note: Emergency addresses that are more than a couple of years old cannot be assigned to network identifiers.
 You will need to re-create older addresses.

-Important Note for GCC High Customers : Currently there is no way to Populate your emergancy addresses from the Teams Admin Center in GCC High.
-There is a simple script attached at the Bottom of this Page called "CivicAddresses.zip" which will allow you to build your address in a CSV list then populate them on your tenant by running the powershell code included with the zip.
+Important Note for GCC High Customers : Currently there is no way to Populate your emergency addresses from the Teams Admin Center in GCC High.
+There is a simple script attached here called "CivicAddresses-GCCHighOnly.zip" which will allow you to build your address in a CSV list then populate them on your tenant by running the PowerShell code included with the zip.